clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

 Clear Linux partitioning using CGDISK
 #####################################

-These instructions will guide you through the initial setup of your hard drive partitions using the :command:`cgdisk` utility as part of the |CL| manual installation process.
+These instructions guide you through the initial setup of your hard drive partitions using the :command:`cgdisk` utility as part of the |CL| manual installation process.
+If you do not wish to continue creating your own partitions, :ref:`return to the bare metal manual installation
+<cgdisk-manual-setup>`.

 Prerequisites
 *************